Thibault Jacquot-Paratte: Biography

 Raised in the minority Francophone community of the Annapolis Valley, Nova Scotia, Thibault Jacquot-Paratte started performing songs and reading publicly as a teenager.
 During that time, he was also active with different local organizations, among which the provincial youth council (Conseil Jeunesse Provincial), which in 2010 invited him as their official poet during the annual assembly of the Acadian Federation of Nova Scotia.
 He notably organized, along with LGBTQ+ activist Charles MacDougall, bi-monthly French-language poetry readings at Greenwood's Tan Café during the years 2010–2011, as well as free performances in Stronach Park, in Kingston, NS.
 In 2011, he received the Frog prize at the Frogstock music competition in Pomquet, NS, and was chosen as a representative of the francophone community at the 2011 International day for the elimination of racism, broadcast live from the Mi’Kmaw Native Friendship Center, in Halifax.
 During this time, he also played with different bands, such as Zenass, and frequently shared the stage with composer Gavin Fraser and recording artist Jonah Richard Guimond.

-After an intership at the Fondation AfricAvenir international / Exchange and dialogue in Bonabéri, Cameroon, and extensive travelling, he was admitted to study Scandinavian studies at the Sorbonne.
+After an internship at the Fondation AfricAvenir international / Exchange and dialogue in Bonabéri, Cameroon, and extensive travelling, he was admitted to study Scandinavian studies at the Sorbonne.
 In 2012 he was invited by the feminist journal Le Pan Poétique des Muses to participate to a public reading at the University of Paris III, as part of the Printemps des poètes (“Poets spring” – an annual event across France).
 He was also able to participate in the Greek theatre troupe Démodocos.

 After completing his bachelor's in 2015, he received a CIMO scholarship to follow a summer program at the University of Vaasa.
 He studied for a year at the Arctic University in Tromsø, and received another scholarship to study in a summer program at the Askov Folkehøjskole, before returning to Paris in order to complete his master's (2017).